 - irritants, such as from nickel jewelry or cigarette smoke

 Eczema refers to a group of common skin conditions that present differently in people of different skin tones.

-On black skin, eczema patches may look dark brown, purple, or gray.
-In some cases, the condition presents as small, firm, raised bumps.
+On darker skin, eczema patches may look dark brown, purple, or gray.
+In some cases, the condition presents small, firm, raised bumps.

 Treatment and management are similar for all skin tones.
 Anyone experiencing the symptoms of eczema should see a doctor for diagnosis and treatment.